Kennyluo4/Peanut_stem_rot_QTL_analysis_scripts/README.md

-# Scripts/logs for the white mold qtl project
+# Scripts for the peanut stem rot QTL project

 * Scripts for phenotypic data analysis, QTL/gene data processing and visualization.